Showing 1–15 of 31 results

 The complexity and skill required to make a sword or dagger of outstanding quality is extreme and needs to be understood as part of the appreciation of the finest arms and armour.
-The primary element of any edged weapon is, of course, the blade; notably throughout the Middle East, the Persian watered blade was the most desirable.
-Through folding the steel over and over, elaborate patterns could be built up and enhanced with slow steady heat over several days and ‘zág’ mineral wash treatments to finish.
-Further treatments with iron-sulfide and burning and soaking horse dung lasting up to a month were also undertaken to enhance the fine grain of the steel.
+The primary element of any edged weapon is, of course, the blade; notably, throughout the Middle East, the Persian watered blade was the most desirable.
+Through folding the high carbon crucible steel over and over, elaborate patterns could be built up and enhanced with slow steady heat over several days and ‘zág’ mineral wash treatments to finish.
+Further treatments with iron-sulfide and burning and soaking horse dung lasting up to a month were also undertaken to enhance the fine grain of the steel blades.

-Four main distinctive patterns of watered blade are most recognisable Kirk Nardubán, highly figured with strong grey black watering Qará khorásán, the high carbon content forces a nearly black blade with gentle tone shifts Qará Tábán another dark watered steel with large watering and a grey tone.
+Four main distinctive patterns of Middle Eastern and Indian watered blade are most recognisable Kirk Nardubán, highly figured with strong grey-black watering Qará khorásán, the high carbon content forces a nearly black blade with gentle tone shifts Qará Tábán another dark watered steel with large watering and a grey tone.
 Finally Shám or Damascus steel.

 Elaborate details and designs were chased into the steel blade, rich organic arabesques and gold koftgari work were laid and fused into the blade before being polished and cleaned with citric acid.
 The blades with curved medial ridge, T spine, hollow ground, double-edged curved blades, burnishing all requiring skilled time-consuming work.

-If you are considering acquiring museum quality Islamic arms and armour, then please do get in touch.
+If you are considering acquiring museum-quality Islamic, Indian and Ottoman arms and armour, then please do get in touch.
 Many of the edged weapons we handle rival examples in the top Museums.
 We look forward to assisting you to build your important collection.